 For the momentum space planewave Hamiltonian, we estimate that a single all-electron gold atom will require at least 31 million planewaves, which is obviously beyond the reach of quantum computers in the foreseeable future.
 The number of planewaves $N_{PW}$ needed for an arbitrary system is defined by the cell volume $L^3$ and energy cutoff.

-To find the lowest possible cutoff energy, we can calculate the highest possible kinetic energy of an electron in an atomic potential with nuclear charge $Z$, which will be in the 1$s$ orbital, so the principle quantum number $n = 1$.
+To find the lowest possible cutoff energy, we can calculate the highest possible kinetic energy of an electron in an atomic potential with nuclear charge $Z$, which will be in the 1$s$ orbital.
 The kinetic energy of the 1$s$ electron can be estimated to be the following, using the hydrogenic Dirac equation

 where $\alpha$ is the fine structure constant, $n = 1$ is the principle quantum number and for the ground state $s$ orbital, $j = \frac{1}{2}$.
 By plugging in $Z = 79$ and $L = 2r_{A}$ where $r_{A}$ is the atomic radius, using 3.14$a_0$ for gold , and finally setting $E_{cut} = E_{kin}$ we estimate that the all electron gold atom to require at least $3.08\times 10^7$ planewaves and in turn roughly $1.23\times 10^8$ logical qubits.
-This suggests further suggests based on the number of sites in the reciprocal lattice that the cost of simulation within chemical accuracy $(1.6 \text{ mHa})$ will be roughly on the order of $10^{38}$ non-Clifford operations for a momentum space simulation.
-Our analysis therefore suggests that such simulations will likely be out of reach for simulations and since the number of planewaves for a single atom all electron system is expected to increase as $O(L^3Z^3)$, we expect similar conclusions to hold for other heavy atomic systems.
+This means that based on the number of sites in the reciprocal lattice and the cost of the simulation, enforcing chemical accuracy $(1.6 \text{ mHa})$, will require roughly on the order of $10^{38}$ non-Clifford operations.
+Our analysis therefore suggests that such simulations will likely be out of reach for any quantum computer in the next few decades and beyond, since the number of planewaves for a single atom all electron system is expected to increase as $O(L^3Z^3)$.
+We expect similar conclusions to hold for other heavy element atomic systems as well.

 This is not too surprising since planewave simulations in general need a large number of basis functions to properly describe atomic core orbitals.
 The most obvious remedy to this issue is to switch to a different basis set.
 In particular, Gaussian orbitals model the nuclear cusp condition much better than planewaves and so the number of Gaussians needed to describe the system to within chemical accuracy can be substantially lower.
 This makes them often a more natural choice.